 For my side of the Sofa I purchased the Lyric end table from Raymour & Flanigan.
 The black iron base matches the base of the coffee table and the octaginal hammered metal top added interest and a modern touch.
 It’s my “go-to” table for end of the night winding down.
 I brought out a small pine and glass ornament arrangement in a turquoise glass container.
 Not too tall and just the right amount of color!

 Several years ago while thrifting I found a green pipe at a sale.
 It was only a few dollars but I had big plans.
 Christmas morning it appeared on the mantel as Santa might have forgotten it.
 The kids couldn’t believe it and wanted to send it back to the North Pole.
-We kept Santa’s pipe and always bring it out at Christmastime.
+We kept Santa’s pipe and always bring it out in our Christmas living room once a year.
 Its the best conversation piece!

 6. Don’t Sweat The Small Stuff